Lloyd Bentsen: 1988 vice presidential campaign

 The Dukakis-Bentsen ticket lost the election.
-Bentsen was unable to swing his home state, with 43 percent of the Texas vote going for the Dukakis ticket while Bush and Quayle took 56 percent.
-But he was simultaneously reelected to the United States Senate with 59 percent of the vote.
+Bentsen was unable to swing his home state, with 43 percent of the Texas vote going for the Dukakis ticket while Bush and Quayle took 56 percent; however, he was simultaneously reelected to the United States Senate with 59 percent of the vote.
 Bentsen considered running for president in the 1992 presidential election, but he, along with many other Democrats, backed out because of Bush's apparent popularity following the 1991 Gulf War.
-A poor economy in 1991-92 eroded Bush's standing among voters and he ended up losing the election to Bill Clinton.
+A poor economy in 1991–1992 eroded Bush's standing among voters and he ended up losing the election to Bill Clinton.

 Secretary of the Treasury

 Appointed to Clinton's cabinet as Secretary of the Treasury, Bentsen helped win crucial Republican votes to pass the North American Free Trade Agreement (NAFTA) and the Uruguay Round of the General Agreement on Tariffs and Trade (GATT).
-Bentsen also was pivotal in winning passage of the 1994 crime bill which temporarily banned assault rifles.
+Bentsen also was pivotal in winning passage of the 1994 crime bill, the Federal Assault Weapon Ban, which temporarily banned assault rifles.

 After the resignation of Les Aspin in early 1994, Bentsen was seriously considered for the position of Secretary of Defense.
 But this prospect did not materialize, and William Perry, then Deputy Secretary of Defense, was chosen to succeed Aspin.
 In early December 1994, Bentsen announced his retirement as Secretary of the Treasury.
 Before election day he had discussed with President Clinton that he was not prepared to stay in office through the end of Clinton's first term in 1997.
 He was succeeded in the position by Robert Rubin.